Helium Gas Detection Technology

 The line is shut off at one end and opened up at the other.

-A Helium-Air mixture is pumped into the open end of the line using an air compressor.
+Helium gas is pumped into the open end of the line using a gas cylinder and a flow regulator.

 The ground probe sensor is run across the line to search for the highest concentration of Helium gas.